HumanMovementNeuroscience/capstone/docs/course_materials/capstone_proper/knowledge-tree-outline-assignment.md

   - If you want to know more, check out [W.V.O.
 Quine's "Web of Belief"](https://en.wikipedia.org/wiki/Web_of_belief) (and/or ask the bot about), esp Hilary Putnam's take on it.
 - Consider how this structure can potentially evolve as your understanding deepens and your project progresses.

-## Completion Criteria
+## Definition of "Done"
+You will know when you are done with this assignment when you have completed the following:
-- Submission of a markdown document with your complete Knowledge Tree outline.
+- A markdown document with a structured 3^3 topic tree of your capstone project.
-- Adherence to the 3x3 structure with properly summarized and cited sources.
+  - Each main topic should have 3 subtopics, and each subtopic should have 3 citations with summaries.
-- Evidence of an organized citation management profile.
+- You have (at least) 27 citations logged and organized within your citation management tool.

 ## Additional Resources
 - [VS Code](https://code.visualstudio.com/)